sogaiu/ts-questions/README.md

-The scripts that involve generating statistics across multple repositories assume that parser / grammar repositories have been fetched to live under a `repos` subdirectory of the repository root directory.
+The scripts that involve generating statistics across multple repositories assume that parser / grammar repositories have been fetched to live under a `repos` subdirectory.

 The `repos` directory can be populated by running the following script from this project's root directory: